Sunday, April 26, 2026

 But my family was not the only family subjected to coercive control during long-term child custody battles.
 I know both a child sex abuse survivor and a domestic violence survivor who lost custody of their children to the men who abused them.
 They could not afford the lawyer, court-ordered parenting time coordinator, and family systems therapist who helped me regain contact with my daughter and at least partial custody of both my children.

-Unfortunately, the judicial system worked very slowly.
-The slowness and the high cost of the judicial system cause disruptions and losses in family relationships.
+Unfortunately, the judicial system's slowness and high costs cause disruptions and losses in family relationships.
 And children suffer.
-Parents suffer too.
+Both children and parents suffer.
 We need another way.

 What We Need for Divorced and Separated Families